 Here is a basic rundown: 2-3-year-olds – 1 cup, 4-8-year-olds – 1 1/2 cups

 Table and stats obtained from the National Health and Medical Research Council.

 So, hats off to you if your child does enjoy their fruit.
-It means you must be doing something right, but if it comes the point that two serves have already been eaten that day, try offering some vegetables to complete the rainbow or other healthy snacks.
+It means you must be doing something right, but if it comes to the point that two serves have already been eaten that day, try offering some vegetables to complete the rainbow or other healthy snacks.